ypk4/libmanagement/README.md

-This is a mini-project on library management written in c.
+This is a mini-project on library management written in 'c'.